 What We Do

-Partners work to secure key natural breeding habitats that are at high risk of loss or degradation.
-Habitat may be secured through purchase or donation, permanent conservation covenants or long term landowner agreements.
+Priority habitats that are at risk of degradation or loss are secured through purchase or donation, permanent conservation covenants or long-term landowner agreements.
 Secured properties are managed for the benefit of wildlife.
-Compatible commercial and recreational uses (e.g., ecologically sensitive grazing) may be permitted where they do not conflict with wildlife values.
+Compatible commercial and recreational uses (e.g., ecologically sensitive grazing) may be allowed if they complement wildlife habitat values.

-Partners engage in restoration activities on high-value sites that have been degraded.
+High-priority habitat that has been degraded can be restored to a healthier and more productive state.
 For example, partners may work to restore natural water flows and flooding cycles (e.g., wetlands and riparian areas), remove invasive species or install fencing to control livestock access to sensitive areas.